 Best for: Borrowers who need larger amounts and have limited access to other lending options.

-Cash Money is an app offering Canadians personal loans between $50 and $10,000, including payday loans up to $1,500.
+Cash Money is an app that offers Canadians personal loans of $50 to $10,000, including payday loans up to $1,500.
 They're not available in every province but offer quick approval for those who qualify.
-To apply online, you must provide proof of income, be over 18, have valid government ID, and maintain a checking account.
+To apply online, you must provide proof of income, be over 18, have a valid government ID, and maintain a checking account.

 Payday loans through Cash Money are typically approved within minutes, and depending on your funding preference, you can receive cash within minutes or a couple of days.